 You may have some pain in your lower belly and need pain medicine for 1 to 2 weeks.
 You can expect some vaginal bleeding for several weeks.
 You will probably need about 6 weeks to fully recover.
+We allow patients to take upto 8 weeks off for recovery after a delivery.

 It's important to take it easy while the incision heals.
-Avoid heavy lifting, strenuous activities, and exercises that strain the belly muscles while you recover.
+Avoid heavy lifting (> 20 lbs), strenuous activities, and exercises that strain the belly muscles while you recover.
 Ask a family member or friend for help with housework, cooking, and shopping.